purescript/purescript/psc-ide-server/README.md

 * Vim integration is available here: https://github.com/FrigoEU/psc-ide-vim.

 ## Running the Server

-Start the server by running the `psc-ide-server` executable.
+Start the server by running the `psc-ide-server [SOURCEGLOBS]` executable, where `SOURCEGLOBS` are (optional) globs that match your PureScript sourcefiles.

 It supports the following options:

 - `-p / --port` specify a port.
 Defaults to 4242